★★★★★ 9.96/10 CheckatradeFully insuredFree inspections

 Contact a professional roofer immediately if:

-Even if the leak appears small, a proper inspection prevents larger structural damage later.
+Even if the leak appears small, a proper inspection and prompt repair prevents larger structural damage later, whether the issue sits on a flat section or your main pitched roof covering.

 Conclusion